vaibhavcloud/test/README.md

 ---

-This repository provides a Docker-based environment configured with a robust set of DevOps tools, including Terraform, Ansible, Helm, and more.
-This environment is designed to streamline DevOps workflows, automate tasks, and enhance productivity.
+This repository offers a comprehensive Docker-based environment configured with a robust set of DevOps tools, including Terraform, Ansible, Helm, and many more.
+This environment is designed to streamline DevOps workflows, automate tasks, and enhance productivity..

 ## 🚀 Features

+- **Docker-Based Environment**:
-- **Docker-Based Environment**: Run all tools within an isolated Docker container.
+     - **Run all tools within an isolated Docker container.**
 - **Phusion/baseimage (jammy-1.0.4)**
 - **SSH access enabled**
 - **Custom user 'ubuntu' with sudo privileges.**
-- **Zsh shell with Oh My Zsh framework and all necessary plugins.**
+- **ZSH shell with Oh My Zsh framework and all necessary plugins.**
 - **Added aliase for tools command in aliases.conf file.**
 - **Mounted volumes in docker-compose file for persistence data.**
 - **Added extra shell configuration in extra.conf**